Lmaobeh/GiftTracker-Copy/README.md

 2. Download java and GNU make
 3. run the make file by running `make`
 4. Follow GUI instructions.
 - By default there will be names loaded in.
-They can be removed useing the buttons
+They can be removed using the buttons.

 # Bellow is the readme that UW madison requires to credit our work
 README for Team Project Four (CS400 @ UW Madison)